PublicMapping/districtbuilder/doc/arch/adr-01-backend-framework.md

  - For a more low-level approach, `node-postgres` or KnexJS combined with `node-db-migrate`

 The more "batteries-included" frameworks tend to use the above libraries (in some cases even allowing swapping in one with another), rather than including their own implementations.
-This means that when choosing between one of these frameworks or a more minimalistic one like Express, what we are really choosing between for the most part is whether to put the pieces together ourselves or whether to use the combination of libraries brought together by a framework like Nest or Feathers.
+This means that when choosing between one of these frameworks or a more minimalist one like Express, what we are really choosing between for the most part is whether to put the pieces together ourselves or whether to use the combination of libraries brought together by a framework like Nest or Feathers.

-We could also instead consider using a minimalist framework in a hybrid approach, where we build most of the back-end API in a language/framework we are familiar with, such as Python & Django, and encapsulate the TopoJSON-specific operations in a micro-service.
-This would allow us to not need to learn a new way of managing database migrations, user authentication or management, etc. but with a cost of greater architectural complexity and a potential performance loss due to communication overheads.
+We could also instead consider using a minimalist framework in a hybrid approach, where we build most of the back-end API in a language/framework we are familiar with, such as Python & Django, and encapsulate the TopoJSON-specific operations in a microservice.
+This would allow us to not need to learn a new way of managing database migrations, user authentication or management, etc., but with a cost of greater architectural complexity and a potential performance loss due to communication overheads.
 For such an approach I think it would make sense to go with Express, as we have familiarity with using it for other microservices on previous projects.

 Decision